-Section A: (12 Marks): It will consist of five short answer type questions.
+Section-A: (12 Marks): It will consist of five short answer type questions.
 Candidates will be required to attempt three questions, each question carrying four marks.
 Answer to any of the questions should not exceed two pages.

-Section B: (24 Marks): It will consist of six essay type questions.
-Candidates will be required to attempt three questions, each question carrying eight marks.
+Section-B: (16 Marks): It will consist of four essay type questions.
+Candidates will be required to attempt two questions, each question, each question carrying eight marks.
 Answer to any of the questions should not exceed four pages.

-Section C: (24 Marks): It will consist of four questions.
-Candidate will be required to attempt two questions.
-Each question carrying twelve marks.
-Answer to any of the questions should not exceed five pages.
+Section-C: (09 Marks): It will consist of two questions.
+Candidate will be required to attempt one question only.
+Answer to the question should not exceed five pages.